THE DAFFODILS ARE OUT, AND THE MOSAICS ARE BACK.

 Banks advised King George III on the Royal Botanic Gardens at Kew and named Strelitzia as a tribute to the King's wife, Queen Charlotte, who hailed from the House of Mecklenberg-Strelitz.

-In December last year, amid budget challenges, the City of Lincoln Council agreed to transfer the garden's care and maintenance under a lease to the Dawber Garden Community Trust, whose volunteers are rescuing the garden from further decline with the support of local businesses and external funding, with some basic maintenance provided by the council.
+In December 2022, amid budget challenges, the City of Lincoln Council agreed to transfer the garden's care and maintenance under a lease to the Dawber Garden Community Trust, whose volunteers are rescuing the garden from further decline with the support of local businesses and external funding, with some basic maintenance provided by the council.

 Transformational work in the garden over the past few months has included shaping overgrown shrubs, rebuilding the pond, installing a new path, creating a new dedicated school garden, cutting back ivy, new planting, and restoring benches.
 The Chinese-themed section of the garden is to have a complete redesign.